Updated April 4, 2022 . AmFam Team

 Because e-motorcycles are really just an electric motor and drive train, there’s less worry.
 You won’t have to keep an internal combustion engine up and running.

 Bluetooth-enabled smart phones can hook into many of the e-motorcycle’s stats.
 A sampling includes maps to known charging stations, carbon footprint data and financial comparisons of money saved over conventional gas-powered bikes.

 With some scooters reaching top speeds around 50 mph, e-scooters are also gaining popularity.
 The Super Soco is targeting more aggressive riders with their TC MAX, which push above 60 mph.
 The Vespa Elettrica is made for urban commuting with a more conservative 30 mph limit.
 Like e-motorcycles, these models also come equipped with an app.
 You’ll get a wide array of data and stats that inform your ride.

-While you’re considering your e-motorcycle options, remember to check in with your American Family Insurance agent.
-Take a look at your motorcycle coverage options to best protect your ride.
-If you want to reduce your carbon footprint, you can contribute to a greener world.
-Getting an electric motorcycle might be the way to go.
-And with it, you’ll enjoy performance, convenience, versatility and all the cool benefits that are part of being a biker.
+Yes, you should take a look at your motorcycle coverage options to best protect your ride, and remember to check in with your American Family Insurance agent.
+Reducing your carbon footprint can help you contribute to a greener world, and getting an electric motorcycle might be the way to go.
+With it, you’ll enjoy performance, convenience, versatility and all the other cool benefits that are part of being a biker.
 Ride on!

 This article is for informational purposes only and includes information widely available through different sources.